eric-bixby/auto-sort-bookmarks-webext/README.md

 **Sort Criteria:**

-* **Sort By:** allow to specify the first sort criteria, that is to say, the order that will be used to sort the bookmarks The choices are : name, url, description, keyword, date added, last modified, last visited and visited count.
+* **Sort By:** allow to specify the first sort criteria, that is to say, the order that will be used to sort the bookmarks The choices are : name, url, description, keyword, date added, last modified, last visited, visited count and reversed base-URL.
 * **Inverse Order:** if this option is enabled, the order specified in "Sort By" will be reversed.
 So the order will be descending.
 * **Then Sort By:** allow to specify a second sort criteria (optional).
 For instance, if the first sort criteria is the name, it is possible to choose a second sort criteria to sort bookmarks with the same name.
 * **Inverse Second Order:** if this option is enabled, the order specified in "Then Sort By" will be reversed.